“The universe is made of stories, not atoms.” —Muriel Rukeyser

 Wagner rented studio space at 907 Chestnut Street, Philadelphia from James M. Bryant, an engraver, who often took payment “in kind” rather than cash.
 It was through barter that this small painting made its way to Iowa and, ultimately, to Agincourt and the Community Collection: a later Bryant family member traded “Seascape” for legal services; it then changed places with a major piece of furniture, then served as a wedding gift, passing to a child of that family, and then through an estate sale in Sioux City to Agincourt real estate agent Preston Forbes, whose widow Jeanine has given it in his memory.
 In art, this is called provenance.

 I really enjoyed designing the second Fennimore County Courthouse, ostensibly the 1889 design work of William Halsey Wood.
-It was modeled after the Cerro Gordo county facility a hundred miles away in northeastern Iowa, but other courthouse facilities keep showing up that I hadn’t known.
+It was modeled after the Cerro Gordo county facility a hundred miles away in northeastern Iowa, but other similar facilities keep showing up I hadn’t known.
 Take a look at the Caldwell County building in Kingston, Missouri.
 Frankly, I like mine better.

 London Types is a favorite book, though one that I’m not privileged to own.
 If you’re searching for a Christmas gift (not likely, but I’ll mention it anyway), you can find some copies in the $1K range in fairly good condition.